 26-5-7.
-Chemical Restraint Drugs
+Chemical Restraint Drugs.

-- 7.1.
+7.1.
 Chemical Restraint Drugs are those drugs approved by the Board for administration prior to lethal injection of an animal to reduce aggressiveness and/or mobility of the animal being euthanized.

-The approved chemical restraint drugs for use in animal euthanasia are: - (1) Injectable acetylpromazine (acepromazine) - (2) Oral acetylpromazine (acepromazine). - 7.2.
+7.2.
 Recordkeeping requirements for approved chemical restraint drugs shall be identical to the recordkeeping requirements for animal euthanasia drugs.

 26-5-8.
-Requirements for Animal Euthanasia by Carbon Monoxide
+Animal Euthanasia Technician Disciplinary Action.